-The fox/border terriers, Chase and Bail, were bred and trained specifically for detecting rodents.
+The fox/border terriers, Bail and Odin, were bred and trained specifically for detecting rodents.
 The dogs and handler team started working together six years ago and have since been part of over twenty different projects.

 The team played a vital role in the rodent detection group deployed on Macquarie Island in the Australian sub-Antarctic.
 After spending 13 months there, they returned in April 2014 when the successful eradication of Macquarie Island was announced.

 Working alongside the Department of Conservation and private projects alike, the dogs and handler are available to assist in the following ways:

 - Detecting the presence of rats or mice

 - Identifying rodent populations

 - Assisting in quarantine procedures of vessels/ cargo/ food/ passengers